Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Methodology

-For a given ERP signal, the design objectives of our method are the following: \begin{itemize}[noitemsep,topsep=5pt,parsep=2.5pt,partopsep=5pt] \item Disentangle and separate the contribution of each harmonic oscillator. \item Indicate which oscillators are involved as well as their amplitude contribution. \item Indicate when an oscillator is turned on or off. \item Separate the free behavior (background oscillations) from the stimulus response. \end{itemize} The pulsatory nature of brainwaves guided us towards using the principle of parsimony in our method.
+By having a set of $m$ harmonic oscillators (pendulums) with distinct natural pulsations $\{\omega_1,\, \omega_2,\, \hdots,\, \omega_m\}$, we can represent our signal as a combination of these oscillators where each one of them contributes with its own amplitude according to the Fourier decomposition.
+However, the temporal information about when an oscillator is turned on or off cannot be recovered by the Fourier transform.
+Since several rhythms can coexist at the same time, at the same or at different places and moreover interact with each other, the temporal information that cannot be recovered using the Fourier transform, is of great importance.
+For a given ERP signal, the design objectives of our method are the following: \begin{itemize}[noitemsep,topsep=5pt,parsep=2.5pt,partopsep=5pt] \item Disentangle and separate the contribution of each harmonic oscillator. \item Indicate which oscillators are involved as well as their amplitude contribution. \item Indicate when an oscillator is turned on or off. \item Separate the ongoing activity from the stimulus response. \end{itemize} The pulsatory nature of brainwaves guided us towards using the principle of parsimony in our method.
 A high level of parsimony leads to the use of fewer oscillators and they will be excited less frequently (pulsatory fashion).
 By adjusting the parsimony level we can control the number of oscillators that can be awakened / used by our method and the frequency of their usage.\\

 Studies have shown that patients with PD tend to be significantly slower than healthy individuals (latency observed in auditory ERP) \citep{Hansch1982,Ferrazoli2022}.
 They also tend to have lower ERP amplitude over certain brain regions compared to CTL individuals \citep{Polich2007, Ferrazoli2022}.
 However, even if this difference is observed between PD and CTL groups, the last two biomarkers extracted directly from the ERP do not permit the discrimination between the two groups with good separability and accuracy.
 This is mainly due to the large variance in latency and amplitude within the two groups, as well as the high sensitivity of these two indicators to the disease duration and severity \citep{Ferrazoli2022}.
 We believe that the intra-group variance is due to the high noise content of the EEG, which makes the extracted measures very sensitive and variable among patients of the same group.\\